krzysztofkolcz/java/barteczko/oca.md

 		case 5: // DOES NOT COMPILE - nie jest string id = 7;
 			break;
-		case 'J': // DOES NOT COMPILE - to nie jest String? id = 10;
+		case 'J': // DOES NOT COMPILE - char id = 10;
 			break;
 		case java.time.DayOfWeek.SUNDAY: // DOES NOT COMPILE - to jest typ enum